 Even though the Pistol Star is still very young, its high mass determines its ultimate fate as a supernova or hypernova in 1 to 3 million years.

 All luminous blue variables end their lives as supernovae.
-They can also undergo giant outbursts accompanied by dramatic mass loss even before they explode.
+They can also undergo giant outbursts accompanied by dramatic mass loss even before they go out.
 These events can be mistaken for supernovae because the stars undergo remarkable increases in luminosity.
 Well-known examples of historical supernova impostor events have been recorded for Eta Carinae and P Cygni.

 With a radius 435 times that of the Sun, if it were at the centre of the solar system, the Pistol Star would extend past the orbit of Mars.
 While this earns it a place of the list of the largest known stars, the star is nowhere near the size of other well-known behemoths, including Antares (680 R☉), Betelgeuse (764 R☉), VX Sagittarii (1,120 – 1,550 R☉), VY Canis Majoris (1,420 or 2,069 R☉), UY Scuti (1,708 R☉) and the current record-holder Stephenson 2-18 (2,150 R☉).